santifleite/differential_ecuations_system_solver/README.md

 Minor modification of https://github.com/scottfr/simulation for csv output

-To output the standard table use as showed in examples.
+To output the standard table use as shown in examples.

 For CSV output: